Cyfrin/moccasin/docs/source/dependencies.rst

 Installing pip/PyPI Dependencies
 ================================

-Gaboon let's you directly install and work with PyPI packages as you would any other python package.
-PyPi dependencies in gaboon are by default powered by the `uv <https://docs.astral.sh/uv/>`_ tool.
+Moccasin let's you directly install and work with PyPI packages as you would any other python package.
+PyPi dependencies in moccasin are by default powered by the `uv <https://docs.astral.sh/uv/>`_ tool.
 In order to use this, you need to have the `uv` tool installed.
-However, you can change this setting to `pip` in your `gaboon.tom`.
+However, you can change this setting to `pip` in your `moccasin.tom`.

 .. code-block:: toml

     [project]
     installer = "pip" # change/add this setting

-As of today, `gaboon` supports:
+As of today, `moccasin` supports:

 - `pip`